ansipes/mejo-187/content/assignment/get-visual-studio-code.md

 ## Introduction

 You will create HTML, CSS, and JavaScript files in Visual Studio Code.
 Follow this guide to download, install, and configure Visual Studio Code on your computer.
-Please confirm completion of this assignment on Sakai.

 ## Go to Visual Studio Code